 Pirate Eye Patch~

-Every pirate needs a good eye patch.
+Every pirate also needs a good eye patch.
 You can order them ahead of time or make your own.
 Of course, you can be as basic or as elaborate as you want with this as well.
 Simple Pirate Patch Directions Here

 SET OUT ON THE ADVENTURE~

 With their map, eye patches, hook hands and pet parrots, they are ready for a fun adventure!
+This is indeed a full day of crafting and outdoor (or indoor) play that the kids will LOVE!

-Addi and Max are younger and not yet reading at the time of this hunt, so their mommy had them look at their map while she vocally directed them around trees, over logs, under swing, etc. to search for their treasures.
+Addi and Max are younger and not yet reading at the time of this hunt, so their mommy had them look at their map while she vocally directed them around trees, over logs, under swings, etc. to search for their treasures.
 You can make this as long or as short as you desire.
 However, as you know, when kids know there is a special treat at the end, it’s not easy holding them off for too long.